Clever-Shivanshu/Clever-Shivanshu/README.md

-<h1 align="center">🅷🅸 👋, 🅸'🅼 🆂🅷🅸🆅🅰🅽🆂🅷🆄</h1>
 <img src="https://readme-typing-svg.herokuapp.com?center=true&vCenter=true&lines=welcome+to+my+Profile!!;I+am+a+coder+from+India!;I+live+in+Ghaziabad%2C+UP%2C+India"/>

 Hi there!
 My name is Shivanshu Bhashkar.
 I am a 14-year-old Web & Game Developer based in Ghaziabad, Uttar Pradesh, India and My date of birth is 27/01/2009.
 I have always been passionate about coding🧑🏻‍💻.
 In my free time, I enjoy coding, play Basketball🏀 and am always looking for new opportunities to learn and grow.
 Thank you for stopping by!.
-Reach me out at bhashkarsushma83@gmail.com And Visit my website https://shivanshu.vercel.app/
+Reach me out at shivanshulovescoding@gmail.com And Visit my website https://shivanshu.vercel.app/

 ### 🛠 &nbsp;Languages and Tools That I use!!